2017 has been a pretty vocal year in World Superbikes, despite given the circumstances, a year of dominance.

 Now, before I really get into the meat and potatoes of the matter at hand, I think it’s only fair to dedicate a part of this piece to the monster that is Jonathan Rea, who made history a fortnight ago as the first man to ever win three consecutive titles.
 He’s utterly ridiculous.

 He’s won 14 of 24 this season.
 He has a 143 point lead at the time of writing.
 21 out of 24 races he’s finished 1st or 2nd.
 The two DNF’s?
 Both freak accidents.
-He’s now 2nd all-time for race wins, and in the three years since joining Kawasaki, he’s only finished off the podium SEVEN TIMES.
+He’s now 2nd all-time for wins with 52.
+Just seven shy of the great Foggy.
+And in the three years since joining Kawasaki, he’s only finished off the podium SEVEN TIMES.
 At the rate he’s going, and with no interest in being a MotoGP midfielder, or Kawasaki returning, he will probably go down as the greatest Superbike rider ever by the time it’s all said and done.

 …But all that’s about to come into question, as this past week, Dorna laid out plans to further try to make the series more competitive.
 We already had the Reverse Grid Rules we talked about from earlier in the year, and now, they plan to introduce rev limits, concessions to give more resources to the privateer teams, and the suspension and engine parts of the bike having price caps.

 As mentioned in the last piece I did on Worlds, the Reverse Grids… haven’t really worked.
 If anything, they’ve made Jonathan Rea and Chaz Davies shine even brighter as their riding styles are more aggressive than Melandri and Sykes, being able to push through the slower bikes earlier to get to the front, and the results of Race 2’s being largely similar to Race 1’s.
-Obviously, a part of that is the simple fact that Kawasaki and Ducati are still the undisputed Top 2 manufacturers in the sport, and despite gains made from Honda, and Yamaha given their alliance with Crescent, the gap at the front is still largely significant – Yamaha still losing out on top spot by nearly a 2:1 rate.
+Obviously, a part of that is the simple fact that Kawasaki and Ducati are still the undisputed Top 2 manufacturers in the sport, and despite gains made from Honda, and Yamaha given their alliance with Crescent, the gap at the front is still largely significant.
+This past season, Yamaha still lost out on top spot by nearly a 2:1 rate.

 See, if you’re introducing a reverse grid rule in an attempt to get the smaller teams up the front… you’re already basically admitting you have a competition problem.
-Once you’ve opened Pandora’s Box, you can’t really go back.
+Once you’ve opened Pandora’s Box, you can’t really close it back up again.
 This is clearly the next step, and I get it.
 Worlds have the luxury of seven different manufacturers, but only two have a realistic shot at winning on any given weekend.
 Well, besides Michael Van Der Mark at Assen, but I digress.